DASISH/dwan-documentation/scenarios.md

 **Annotation creation**
 * Principal: creates a text note on a selected text.
 * Client: sends the annotation to the server *POST api/annotation*.
-See an example of the body of the POST a new annotation in [examples](examples.md).
+See an example of [the body of the POST a new annotation in examples](examples.md#request-body-for-post-apiannotations).
 * Service: responds with the envelope: {*annotation-new*, *Actions*}.
 Here *annotation-new* is the serialisation of the newly-created in the DB annotation obtained from the POSTed new *annotation* by replacing all its temporary target- id-s with the corresponding actual references, which are URI's in the DB.
 The list of actions may be empty or contain "CREATE_CACHED_REPRESENTATION".
-See a response esponse upon creating a new annotation in [examples](examples.md).
+See a [response envelope upon creating a new annotation in examples](examples.md#response-body-envelope-for-post-apiannotations).

 * Client: sends cached representation POST/api/targets/```tid```/fragmet/```fragmentdescriptor```/cached
 * Service: stores representation